meanaycore/meanaycore.github.io/README.md

-# meanaycore.github.io
+# PSite
-This is the personal website of Akhona Mahlathi (meanaycore)
+This is a personal website of Akhona Mahlathi (meanaycore)